Business and economic development in the Town of Walkerville

 Whether you live, work or relax in Walkerville - business plays a crucial role in our economy, environment and social wellbeing.
 Using the three points from the above definition, the Town of Walkerville aims to engage our businesses to support their livelihoods, foster a bustling business district and ensure people are attracted to the area in order to stimulate economic activity.

-The Town of Walkerville is on the board of Propel SA and part of the Eastern Region Alliance (ERA) Business and Economic Development Committee.
-Administration encourages our businesses to get involved with these groups, which we support to provide mentoring, networking events and business advice.
+The Town of Walkerville is on the board of Propel SA and part of the Eastern Region Alliance (ERA) Business and Economic Development Group.
+Administration encourages businesses to get involved with these groups, which we support to provide mentoring, networking events and business advice.

 Propel SA (formerly Eastside Business Enterprise Centre) offers a range of services designed to help businesses succeed, while the ERA Business and Economic Development group aims to develop industries and grow employment in eastern Adelaide.
 Boasting a $10 billion economy, with more than 100,000 jobs, and nearly 30,000 registered businesses, the ERA region is a significant economy with its own challenges and opportunities in the future.